Jefferson-Khy/LinkedInEZAppBot/README.md

 - This script is intended for educational purposes and personal use.
 Please use responsibly and ethically, respecting all terms of service of the job application platform.
 - Ensure you have the legal right to automate actions on your account on the job application platform.
 - The efficiency and success rate of the script can vary based on the website's layout changes, your internet connection, and other factors.
-- The Setup section assumes you have node installed on your machine